weidagang/tips/README.md

 `tips` is a `man` like shell command with contents synchronized with github repo.

 Nowadays, it's very popular for people to manage their knowledge with cloud-based services like Evernote or Github.
-But you are not able to reach these knowledges directly in shell.
-You can think of `tips` as `man + Evernote/Github`, that means integrating your notes on cloud  with a `man` like shell command.
+Generally speaking, this is a good way of knowledge management, but in some circumstances, it would be nice if these knowledges can be easily accessible within the shell.
+That's the idea behind `tips`.
+You can think of `tips` as `man + github`, that a `man` like shell command interface to your knowledge managed on github.

 Usage
 -----